narengan/cis/cli/cli-dns-record.md

                    }

    * For type CAA:
-     * The required fields in JSON data are name, type, data:
+     * The required fields in JSON data are name, `type`, `data`:
-     * The optional fields are ttl, proxied:
+     * The optional fields are `ttl`, `proxied`:
-       * "proxied":Control whether or not traffic should flow through the security and performance functions on CIS.
+       * `"proxied":` Control whether or not traffic should flow through the security and performance functions on CIS.
 Can be used for update only.

    Sample JSON data: